Sucrose intolerance: Diet modification

 For these reasons, a restriction diet needs to be specific for each patient who has CSID.
-Before making any changes to the diet, it is important for a patient to speak with a healthcare provider, especially if the patient is underweight or not gaining weight as would be expected.
+Before making any changes to the diet, it is recommended and important for a patient to speak with a healthcare provider, especially if the patient is underweight or not gaining weight as would be expected.

 It is also advised that the patient work with a registered dietitian or nutritionist who can help identify the foods that can be tolerated and those that cannot be tolerated.
 A registered dietitian or nutritionist can also help the patient plan a diet that will meet the nutritional needs for normal growth and development.
 Vitamins, minerals, and additional supplements may be needed to meet all nutritional needs.

 Epidemiology

 The highest prevalence rates are seen in the Inuit populations of Greenland (5–10%), Alaska (3–7%), and Canada (about 3%).
 European descent prevalence ranges from 0.2% to 0.05%.
 There is a lower prevalence reported in African Americans and Hispanics compared to Caucasians.